Gl1tCh1121/ISS-Overhead-Notifier/README.md

 <h2> Demo</h2>

 <p>
-  Below is a quick demonstration of the Password Manager in action:
+  Below is a quick demonstration of the ISS Overhead Notifier:
 </p>

 <p align="center">